TE PAPA HAUORA HEALTH PRECINCT

-As a world-class hub for health education, research and innovation, Te Papa Hauora Health Precinct is driving activity in Christchurch’s city centre.
-The developing Precinct brings together researchers, students and clinicians in one central space; all contributing to a vibrant, stimulating and productive environment.
+As a world-class hub for health education, research and innovation, Te Papa Hauora Health Precinct is a hive of activity in Christchurch’s city centre.
+The developing Health Precinct brings together researchers, students and clinicians in one central space; all contributing to a vibrant, stimulating and productive environment.

-Compared to some overseas examples, the Christchurch Health Precinct embraces a broader agenda, with participation from both commercial and community interests and a growing culture of innovation and entrepreneurship.
+Compared to some overseas precincts, Te Papa Hauora embraces a broader agenda, with participation from both commercial and community interests and a growing culture of innovation and entrepreneurship.

-A flagship entity for the Precinct is Manawa.
-This new facility co-locates health education and research activities for the Canterbury District Health Board, the University of Canterbury, and Ara Institute of Canterbury.
+A flagship entity for Te Papa Hauora is Manawa.
+This facility co-locates health education and research activities for the Canterbury District Health Board, the University of Canterbury, and Ara Institute of Canterbury.
 Partners are sharing infrastructure and benefitting from synergies created by collaboration.

 The University of Otago is investing $150m into a new research facility to expand its Christchurch campus.
-The facility will provide new opportunities for collaboration with other partners in the Health Precinct.
+The facility will provide new opportunities for further collaboration with others within the Health Precinct.

-The Precinct will attract national and international research talent and funding.
+Te Papa Hauora will attract national and international research talent and funding.
 This is supported by significant investment in Christchurch Hospital facilities, including a new acute services building and outpatients facility.
 These are part of the largest health-related building project in New Zealand.
-Construction of the acute services building is well underway, and will include a new acute services wing, additional operating theatres, a purpose-designed space for children, an expanded intensive care unit, a radiology department and new emergency department.
+Construction of the acute services building is almost complete, and will include a new acute services wing, additional operating theatres, a purpose-designed space for children, an expanded intensive care unit, a radiology department and new emergency department.

-Economic benefits associated with the Precinct will come from bio-medical and clinical research; health sciences education; health innovation and industry partnerships; and health-related information technology created by a range of private, academic and government organisations.
+Economic benefits associated with Te Papa Hauora will come from bio-medical and clinical research; health sciences education; health innovation and industry partnerships; and health-related information technology created by a range of private, academic and government organisations.

-The Precinct forms a new western gateway to the city centre, with easy access to Te Papa Ōtākaro/Avon River Precinct, Metro Sports Facility, Hagley Park and the proposed public transport super stop.
+Te Papa Hauora forms a western gateway to the city centre, with easy access from the newly opened Health Precinct public transport super stop to Te Papa Ōtākaro/Avon River Precinct and Metro Sports Facility (under construction).